-To us, it is a prime example of myth-making in marketing¹ when someone feels compelled to build a neo-romantic beauty boutique (half Classic, half Art Deco), calls it ‘L’Officine Universelle Buly’ (after a perfumer, distiller, cosmetician and boutique owner ‘Bully,²’ who, in 1809, invented an iconic multi-purpose ‘vinaigre de toilette’) and locates the it in the Rue Bonaparte or the former foundry where Rodin cast ‘The Thinker’ in Paris.
+To us, it is a prime example of myth-making in marketing¹ when someone feels compelled to build a neo-romantic beauty boutique (half Classic, half Art Deco), calls it ‘L’Officine Universelle Buly’ (after a perfumer, distiller, cosmetician and boutique owner ‘Bully,²’ who, in 1809, invented an iconic multi-purpose ‘vinaigre de toilette’) and locates the it in the former foundry where Rodin cast ‘The Thinker’ in Paris.
 And, in case you miss the mythic connection, a commemorative plate next to the door will tell you that Bully was the inspiration behind one of Honoré Balzac’s heros (César Birotteau – its contested).
 Cards placed throughout the store and the uniformed boutique staff will share – in a whispering voice – stories about the place and each of the hundreds of products and potions on display.
 The ‘vinaigre,’ we are told, can tighten the skin as well as refresh the mouth.

 Ramdane calls it “education” and the environment “hyper-real,” with a reference to Umberto Eco³.

 But hi-/story is just one ingredient.
-Touhami really employs all the latest strategies and tactics one finds in modern Prestige brand building and crafts them into unique expressions of Buly.
+Touhami employs all the latest strategies one finds in modern Prestige brand building and crafts them into unique expressions of Buly.
 As Ramdane tells us, the brand is on an important mission: To save traditional but effective beauty secrets from extinction.
 Products are made of exotic, artisan-sourced and elaborated ingredients from around the world – but eschew synthetic preservatives.
 (Does that sound traditional, yet ‘of-our-time’?).
 Extreme attention is paid to package design featuring vintage graphics, glass, even marble and heavy metal lids.
 And what about the environment?
 The desire is for this exceptional packaging to be re-discovered and “re-used for decades to come”.